jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 At this stage, we unfreeze all the layers and retrain the network for 10 epoches, which was enough to get good results on this dataset.
 Then we go back to step 1 with the modified network, and repeat.

-This is the real price we pay - that's 50% of the number of epoches used to train the network.
-We can get away with this since the dataset is small.
+This is the real price we pay - that's 50% of the number of epoches used to train the network, at a single iteration.
+In this toy dataset can get away with this since the dataset is small.
 If you're doing this for a huge dataset, you better have lots of GPUs.

 Summary
 =======

-I think Pruning is an overlooked method that is going to get a lot more attention and use in practice.
+I think pruning is an overlooked method that is going to get a lot more attention and use in practice.
 We showed how we can get nice results on a toy dataset.
 I think many problems deep learning is used to solve in practice are similar to this one, using transfer learning on a limited dataset, so they can benefit from pruning too.